 Do you know of another great protocol you'd like to see support for in Bombadillo?
 Have you encountered a bug?
 Add it as an issue in our source code repository.

 Bombadillo will run on any, to our knowledge, Unix-like system.
-To run the program the only dependencies are a terminal that supports VT-100 style escape codes (if you don't know if this is you: it probably is) and the programs tput and stty (which are present on the vast majority of such systems).
+To run the program the only dependencies are a terminal that supports VT-100 style escape codes (if you don't know if this is you: it probably is) and the program tput (which are present on the vast majority of such systems, versions prior to 2.3.0 will also require stty).
 Bombadillo can also be configured to integrate with external web browsers installed on your system, such as Firefox and Lynx, to allow the use of HTTP/HTTPS.

 Bombadillo can be built from source code.
 To do so you will need Git, and a Go compiler installed on your system.
 Then do the following:

 git clone https://tildegit.org/sloum/bombadillo cd bombadillo sudo make install bombadillo

 If you do not have GNU make or compatible software installed on your system (as can be the case on BSD systems), but do have a Go compiler, you can also: